opengeospatial/ELFIE/data/README.md

   - Column 1 should be labeled `jsonkey_{{key}}` where `{{key}}` is the unique key property in the json file.
   - Other columns should contain associations (rdf:predicate) from [this wiki page.](https://github.com/opengeospatial/ELFIE/wiki/ELFIE-Associations)
 - For convenience, consider providing a preview image and a `.qgs` file for data visualization and mapping.
+- If one to many relationships are needed, delimit lists for a single `rdf:predicate` with the string `_|_`.
+It's a hack, but it'll do with how infrequently we'll deal with one to manys.

 For associations that link ELFIE features to eachother, express links as `elfie/{{organization}}/{{featuretype id}}/{{usecase id}}/{{jsonkey id}}`.